 This course is designed for students who need credit recovery.
+Students who have failed one or more courses sign up for this class to retake those courses.
 The course will be done online through the Edgenuity website program.
-It is similar to the Evening Academy Program.
-If a parent believes that their student qualifies, please contact your child's guidance counselor for more information.
+There is a course fee associated with this course that is charged per semester.
+If a parent believes their student qualifies, please contact your child's guidance counselor.